How can we ensure our KPIs are aligned to the strategy?

 3. KPIs are not relevant, as we measure what is easy to measure – this is a very common pitfall that occurs during KPI selection workshops, choosing certain KPIs that we are familiar with, or those ones that are easier to measure.

-To address this issue, keep in mind that the efforts to measure a KPI should not be greater than the benefits generated, however the key criteria is still relevancy.
+To address this issue, keep in mind that the efforts to measure a KPI should not be greater than the benefits generated, however the key criteria still focus on relevancy.

 4. KPIs are not relevant, as we measure what is popular in the industry – in a similar way as mentioned above, managers may be tempted to measure the same KPIs that their competitors use.